luoyuqi-lab/PDTW-Plugin/README.md

 ### All related functions are in `Functions.py`, enhanced lower bounds are in `LB_KP.py`, `LB_NP.py`, `LB_PP.py`, and `LB_WP.py`.

 Please read and run Quick_start.py to learn more about how functions work.
-The example time series data from dataset `Car`.
+The example time series data from dataset `CBF`.
 More datasets used in our experiments can be found at [UCR Archive](https://www.cs.ucr.edu/~eamonn/time_series_data_2018/).

 ***